savage507051/Route30/user guide/Route30 User Guide.md

 ## Data Files
 There are three data files:
-1. POI (Points of Interest) file, pois.geojson (along with a copy named pois.js for the demo web app): This file is created from scratch.
-It has the following geoJSON structure:
+1. POI (Points of Interest) file, poi.geojson: This file is created from scratch.
+It has the following GeoJSON structure:

     <img src="./images/pois.jpg" width="300" height="300"/>